Project-2-Cloud/hybrid-cloud-numberone/README.md

-Repository of our business projet - Team NumberOne
+Repository of our business project - Team NumberOne